What are Evals?

 Creating custom Evals

-Write a YAML file specifying the eval template, dataset path, model(s), and parameters.
+- Configure the Eval: Define a YAML file specifying the dataset path and desired model parameters.

 Evals in the LLM product lifecycle

-Evals support the full LLM development cycle:
+Evals support the full development cycle of modern AI products:

 - Stakeholder Assurance: Provide transparent metrics for compliance and reporting.

-Introducing HealthBench: Evaluating AI Systems in Healthcare
+Introducing HealthBench: Evaluating AI systems in Healthcare

 Key Features of HealthBench: